Small-span Hermitian matrices over quadratic integer rings: Introduction and preliminaries

-\section{Introduction}
+\subsection{Introduction}

-Let $f$ be a totally real monic polynomial of degree $n$ having integer coefficients with zeros $\alpha_1 \leqslant \alpha_2 \leqslant \dots \leqslant \alpha_d$.
+Let $f$ be a totally-real monic polynomial of degree $d$ having integer coefficients with zeros $\alpha_1 \leqslant \alpha_2 \leqslant \dots \leqslant \alpha_d$.
 The \textbf{span} of $f$ is defined to be $\alpha_d - \alpha_1$.
-In this article, for Hermitian matrices $A$ over quadratic integer rings, we are interested in the characteristic polynomials $\chi_A(x) := \det(xI-A)$.
+In this article, for Hermitian matrices $A$ over quadratic integer rings, we are interested in the characteristic polynomials $\chi_A(x) := \det(xI-A)$ and the minimal polynomials $p_A(x)$.
 We build on the work of McKee~\cite{McKee:SmallSpan10} who classified all integer symmetric matrices whose characteristic polynomials have span less than $4$.
-Following McKee, we call a totally real monic integer polynomial \textbf{small-span} if its span is less than $4$ and a Hermitian matrix is called small-span if its characteristic polynomial is small-span.
-Irreducible small-span polynomials are of interest since, up to equivalence (described below), there are only finitely many of any given degree \cite{Schur:FiniteSmallSpan}.
+Following McKee, we call a totally-real monic integer polynomial \textbf{small-span} if its span is less than $4$ and a Hermitian matrix is called small-span if its characteristic polynomial is small-span.

+A set consisting of an algebraic integer and all of its (Galois) conjugates is called a \textbf{conjugate set}.
+Given a real interval $I$ of length $l$, it is an interesting question as to how many conjugate sets are contained in $I$.
+For $l > 4$ it is known that $I$ contains infinitely many conjugate sets \cite{Rob62:largeSpan}.
+For $l = 4$, with $I = [a,a+4]$, for some $a \in \Z$, there are infinitely many conjugate sets contained in $I$ \cite{Kron:cyclo57} -- these conjugate sets correspond to cosine polynomials and their translates (see Section~\ref{sec:4}).
+For $a \not \in \Z$ the question is still open.
+On the other hand, if $l < 4$ then there are only finitely many conjugate sets contained in $I$ \cite{Schur:FiniteSmallSpan}.
+Therefore, up to equivalence (described below), there are only finitely many irreducible small-span polynomials of any given degree.
+A list of small-span polynomials up to degree $8$ was produced by Robinson~\cite{Rob:SmallSpan64}, (this list has been recently extended up to degree $14$ \cite{Cap:SmallSpan10} and even more recently up to degree $15$ \cite{Flamm11:smallspan}).

 Let $K$ be a quadratic extension of $\Q$ and let $\mathcal O_K$ be its ring of integers.
 We classify all small-span Hermitian matrices over $\mathcal O_K$ for all quadratic number fields $K$.
-In doing so, we obtain small-span polynomials as characteristic polynomials that are not the minimal polynomial of any Hermitian $\Z$-matrix.
+In doing so, we obtain, as characteristic polynomials of symmetric $\mathcal O_K$-matrices, small-span polynomials that are not the minimal polynomial of any Hermitian $\Z$-matrix.
 But, as we shall see, there still remain some that are not even minimal polynomials of any Hermitian $\mathcal O_K$-matrix.

+Let $R \subset \C$ be a (unitary) ring and let $A$ be a Hermitian matrix over $R$.
+Both $p_A(x)$ and $\chi_A(x)$ are monic polynomials in $R[x]$.
+Since $A$ is Hermitian, $p_A(x)$ is separable and both $p_A(x)$ and $\chi_A(x)$ are totally real.
+Let $\mathfrak T$ be the set of all totally-real separable monic integer polynomials and let $H(R)$ be the set of all Hermitian matrices over $R$.
+Define